 - The Disease That Shall Not Be Named: Died of a fatal illness.

 - Based on Fara and Rain's discussion after Rain's Traumatic Haircut, she may have suffered from some form of cancer.

 - Good Parents: All three of her children love and miss her.
-Unfortunately, it is implied that her marriage was abusive, which clouded her judgement and, at times, her ability to be there for her children, as well as for Fara.
+Unfortunately, she was in denial of how abusive her husband was, which sometimes clouded her ability to be there for her children, as well as for Fara.

 - Hair Decorations: She wore a purple ribbon in her hair.

 - Posthumous Character: She's been dead for about five years by the time the story starts.